 Image: Courtesy of HarperCollins

-By the end, I was left reflecting on ambition, ethics, and how easy it can be to blur the line between right and wrong when something is at stake.
-It’s entertaining, but also makes you think in a quiet way that stays with you after you finish.
+By the end I was left reflecting on ambition and ethics and how blurry that line can get when something feels personal.
+It’s entertaining, but it also lingers in a quiet way that I appreciated.

 Rating: ★★★★☆